jimpil/jedi-time/README.md

 ### jedi-time.core/datafy

 Ok, so you have a `java.time` object - what can you do with it?
-The obvious thing is to turn it into data.
+The obvious thing is to turn it into data (see the [intro](doc/intro.md) for an exhaustive list).

 ```clj
 (require '[jedi-time.core :as jdt])         ;; first things first